ISO TC279 / ISO 56000

 Advantages for IAOIP Members

-Our members will benefit from our leadership and participation in this process are as follows:
+Our members will benefit from our leadership and participation in this process.
+Benefits are as follows:

 - Gives visibility to your professional practices or reference documents, as ISO is one of the most highly recognized international governing bodies for standards.

 - Helps us shape the future direction of standards regarding innovation management, thereby influencing its impact on the U.S. and targeted sectors around the world.

 - Allows us to develop deeper relationships with key players within a profession or sector.

 - Creates understanding and co-ordination among our various stakeholders.

 - Shares best practice in and across sectors, and in and across participating ISO countries.

 - Improves quality and interoperability in and across sectors and participating ISO countries.

 - Leads to worldwide visibility due to ISO members’ distribution and implementation networks.

 - Helps us develop a members-only forum to communicate using, for example, a dedicated web site.